elegant-scipy/elegant-scipy/markdown/ch3.markdown

 >
 > — William Blake, *The Tyger*

-> **The origins of Elegant SciPy {.callout}**
->
-> *(A note from Juan.)*
->
-> This chapter gets a special mention because it inspired the whole book.
-> Vighnesh Birodkar wrote this code snippet as an undergraduate while
-> participating in Google Summer of Code (GSoC) 2014.
-When I saw this bit of
-> code, it blew me away.
-For the purposes of this book, it touches on many
-> aspects of scientific Python.
-By the time you're done with this chapter, you
-> should be able to process arrays of *any* dimension, rather than thinking of
-> them only as 1D lists or 2D tables.
-More than that, you'll understand the
-> basics of image filtering and network processing.

 You probably know that digital images are made up of *pixels*.
 These are the light signal *sampled on a regular grid*.
 When computing on images, we often deal with objects much larger than individual pixels.